 The iconic investor also revealed the top characteristics that he believes shape a good business leader such as being a team player, a good listener and communicator, while displaying a certain humility.
 “It’s a recipe for disaster if the smartest people in the room want everyone else to know they are the smartest,” he cautions.

-Important Notice: This content is for informational purposes only.
+Important notice: This content is for informational purposes only.
+The opinions expressed by the interviewee are their own.
+They do not purport to reflect the opinions or views of Moonfare.
 Moonfare does not provide investment advice.
 You should not construe any information or other material provided as legal, tax, investment, financial, or other advice.
 If you are unsure about anything, you should seek financial advice from an authorised advisor.
-Opinions in this interview are not Moonfare's and Moonfare do not take responsibility for this.
 Past performance is not a reliable guide to future returns.
-Your capital is at risk.
+Don’t invest unless you’re prepared to lose all the money you invest.
+Private equity is a high-risk investment and you are unlikely to be protected if something goes wrong.
+Subject to eligibility.
+Please see https://www.moonfare.com/disclaimers.

 Benefit from what institutional investors already know: the greatest shareholder value comes from private markets, and funds like those offered on Moonfare have generated an average IRR of 19% — outperforming the S&P 500 by 13%.*